 Two Nights, One Ongoing Tension

-January 19, 2026 began with Eve and the girls still at the house for a second night in a row—something my mother strongly dislikes.
+January 19, 2026 began with EEve and her children were still at the house for a second night in a row—something my mother strongly dislikes.
 In her view, two consecutive nights should be avoided or split up.
 Realistically, with school schedules, Friday and Saturday are usually the only workable options.
 This time, since the kids didn't have school on Monday, it became Saturday and Sunday instead.

 I understand her desire for peace and quiet.
 I really do.
 But she also gets that peace five days a week while the kids are in school.
 Balancing everyone's comfort never feels equal, and it's a tension that doesn't resolve cleanly.